Dd1235/LearnAI/mini_projects/Siamese_Network_Omniglot/README.md

 # Current implementation

+A simplified version of the Siamese Network for one-shot image classification on the Omniglot dataset, inspired by Koch et al. (2015).
+The project:
+- Implements a custom Siamese CNN architecture in PyTorch
+- Trains using contrastive loss to learn similarity-based embeddings
+- Evaluates one-shot 20-way classification accuracy using unseen characters
+- Includes a task sampler, evaluation loop, and accuracy metric matching the paper's setup

 For the sake of faster training time
 - used a smaller CNN
 - did not implement hyperparameter tuning, used contrasitive loss instead of BCE+L2 regularization